Cale/open-hamclock-backend/PROJECT_STATUS.md

 ## Project Completion Status

 Each supporting file type has a data generation script.
 These scripts operate on a schedule that is defined in a [crontab](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/crontab).
+The crontab has been specifically tuned to match as close as possible the original ClearSkyInstitute data generation times and be friendly to CPU/MEM on the host.

 ### Dynamic Text Files
 - [x] [Bz/Bz.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/bz_simple.py)